grantcarthew/node-scalable-blob-store/README.md

 There is an issue in `scalable-blob-store` that I have no work around for as of yet.
 If there are a large number of blobs added and then removed from the store, you may have directories with small numbers of files in them, or empty.
 These directories will never be removed and will not be populated.

-Possible solutions for this would be a maintenance task to remove empty directories and migrate low numbered directories into other directories.
-This is not something that `scalable-blob-store` can do and the developer needs to know about this.
+There are two possible solutions for this problem:

+-   A maintenance task to remove empty directories and migrate low numbered directories into other directories.
+This is not something that `scalable-blob-store` can do and the developer needs to build this.
-A better solution that could be managed inside `scalable-blob-store` would be a background task that would reset the created date on low or empty directories to make them the next directory to receive new blobs.
-I don't know if resetting the created date is possible.
+-   A better solution would be to replace the cached blob path (`this.currentBlobPath`) on the 'blobStore' object with a valid path that is not full.

 For my use case, removal of large numbers of files is unlikely to occur, so my motivation to build a solution for this issue is quite low.